beckoningstranger/rappelkiste/README.md

 * As a parent who is looking for a day care center for my child, I want to learn about who will look after my child and what background they have so that I can trust they are in good hands.

-* As a parent who is looking for a day care center for my child I want to learn about special activities the teachers planned for the children so that my child will have fun and constantly learn new things.
+* As a parent who is looking for a day care center for my child, I want to learn about special activities the teachers planned for the children so that my child will have fun and constantly learn new things.

 * As a parent who is looking for a day care center for my child, I want a quick way of figuring out how far the day care center is from my home so that I can estimate how much effort will go into getting them there.